northbridge-sys/en-lsl-framework/README.md

 ## Instructions

+- If you haven't, enable the LSL preprocessor in your viewer and set the directory where the LSL preprocessor will check for include files.
-Unpack the "xi-lsl-library" directory inside your LSL preprocessor include directory.
+- Create a directory called `xi-lsl-framework` in your LSL preprocessor include directory.
+- Unpack the repository into the `xi-lsl-framework`, so that `main.lsl` is located in `[preprocessor directory]/xi-lsl-library/main.lsl`.

-Include the libraries by adding the following line to the top of your script:
+- Include the framework libraries by placing the following line at the top of your script:

 ```
-#include "xi-lsl-framework/main.lsl"
+#include "xi-lsl-framework/libraries.lsl"
 ```

-Then, in the script body, include the event handlers:
+Then, in the script body, include the framework event handlers:

 ```
 default
 {
+    // any user-defined event handlers should be placed here

     #include "xi-lsl-framework/event-handlers/state_entry.lsl"
     #include "xi-lsl-framework/event-handlers/on_rez.lsl"
     #include "xi-lsl-framework/event-handlers/attach.lsl"